 In real terms, Chernobyl has shed some lights onto the concept of radioactive decay and the theory of half-life in

 relative to external variables such as air and rain, etc., since according to some experts it is now almost a forest and liveable.

 On this point The Peach Garden Fund invites all to take heed of the oxygen being produced from photosynthesis which contributes to isotope disintergration

 in a process we know as oxidation.

-Based on theoretical studies, The Peach Garden Fund presents a method in the form of an electron extraction barrel complete with a depleted uranium rod.
+As for disposal of spent radioactive material, The Peach Garden Fund presents a method in the form of an electron extraction barrel complete with a depleted uranium rod.

 The Peach Garden Fund is constantly in seek of donation, so if you find the information useful, please feel free to donate.